Huckleberry, Vaccinium ovatum, is a 2-3 ft. evergreen shrub that

 Vaccinium ovatum tolerates sand and clay.

-Vaccinium ovatum's foliage color is reddish-green and type is evergreen.
+Foliage of Vaccinium ovatum has color reddish-green and is evergreen.

 Communities for Vaccinium ovatum:Closed-cone Pine Forest, Coastal Sage Scrub, Douglas Fir Forest and Redwood Forest.